automl/SMAC3/docs/advanced_usage/8_logging.md

   ]
 ```

-`configs` contians a human readable dictionary of configurations.
+`configs` contains a human readable dictionary of configurations.
 Note that this list starts by one, therefore the 0 entry from above is mapped to 1.
 ```json
   "configs": {
     "1": {